Posts

 Wiretapping is a term used to describe the act of connecting a listening or recording device to a telephone.
 Website wiretapping occurs when the chat communications on a website are unlawfully recorded, transcribed, or surveilled without permission.
 These days, wiretapping technology is commonly used to secretly record conversations on websites that were supposed to remain private.
 Some of the reasons that people might illegally wiretap a website chat include gaining information about a business competitor, learning the details of an opponent’s lawsuit, or acquiring valuable data about a customer that can be sold to others.

 Illegal wiretaps are not just against the law; they can also cause significant harm to victims.
-That’s why California allows individuals to file civil lawsuits against anyone who records their online conversation without consent.
+That’s why both federal privacy statutes and California privacy laws allow individuals to file civil lawsuits against anyone who records their online conversation without consent.

 California’s Law on Website Wiretapping: Section 631 of the CIPA